|

 matter up with the Venice municipality, and he voiced his

-concern in print and in letters the Foreign Office, but to no
+concern in print and in letters the Foreign Office in London, but to no

 Mereweather acquired a grave for himself in the same cemetery.